Script are not enabled

 Strategic campaigns to raise awareness of the overall benefits of education

 Meeting the emerging needs of the community by providing leadership and support for children, schools, and the greater community.

 A premier service organization.

 Fostering respectful, supportive, and inclusive work environments within and across branches, departments, clusters, and sites.

-In order to be a substitute teacher in Santa Clara County, you will need to obtain a 30-day Substitute Teacher Permit from the Commission on Teacher Credentialing.
+In order to be a substitute teacher in Santa Clara County, you will need to obtain an Emergency 30-day Substitute Teacher Permit from the Commission on Teacher Credentialing.